Adrenal Fatigue and Stress

 - Using alcohol, cigarettes, or drugs to relax

 Cortisol, a steroid hormone made in the adrenal gland, helps your body deal with stress.
-It functions to increase blood sugar, to suppress the immune system, and to aid in the metabolism of fat, protein, and carbohydrates.
-It also decreases bone formation.
+It helps to increase blood sugar and suppress the immune system.
+It also helps your body metabolize fat, protein, and carbohydrates, but it decreases bone formation.

-Adrenal insufficiency, sometimes referred to as adrenal fatigue, is a condition in which the adrenal glands produce inadequate amounts of cortisol and sometimes aldosterone, which regulates sodium conservation, and shows up as a craving for salt or salty foods.
+Adrenal insufficiency or adrenal fatigue occurs when the adrenal glands produce inadequate amounts of cortisol.
+When the glands produce inadequate aldosterone, which regulates sodium conservation, you may have a craving for salty foods.
 There is little evidence, however, that chronic stress causes adrenal fatigue, or induces the adrenal gland to produce too little cortisol.

 Treatment of stress

-Lifestyle changes to reduce stress should always be accompanied by a doctor’s treatment.
-Dr. Nangrani will test you for adrenal insufficiency, production of cortisol, insulin tolerance, and will design a program with you to reduce the effects of stress on your life.
+So always accompany your lifestyle changes to reduce stress with a doctor’s treatment.
+Dr. Nangrani will test you for adrenal insufficiency, production of cortisol, insulin tolerance.
+After tests, she will design a program with you to reduce the effects of stress on your life.